 Russell Brown Adventure Park, Mosman Park

 Russell Brown Adventure Park in Minim Cove Mosman Park, is a community project on a site with significant geological and archaeological importance.
 Fossils have been found in the limestone rock cliffs and Aboriginal tool finds that date back almost 10,000.
-It’s only fitting that a new generation leaves their mark on the landscape by constructing cubbies under the tree canopy of the play zone, with tree rope swings and water play making the space irresistible for curious little minds.
+It’s only fitting that a new generation leaves their mark on the landscape by constructing cubbies under the tree canopy of the play zone, with tree rope swings and water play making the space irresistible for curious little minds, as created by Nature Based Play.

 Rocky Pool, Kalamunda